ShizukaDonaghue/melting-snowman/README.md

 As a user,
 * I would like to understand how to play the game with ease.
 * I would like to be able to set the difficulty to suit my level.
-* I would like feedback on each answer while playing the game.
+* I would like feedback on each guess while playing the game.
 * I would like to see an error message if my guess is invalid and understand why.
-* I would like to see the letters already tried so that I would not guess the same again.
+* I would like to see the letters already tried so that I would not try the same again.
 * I would like to know the progress of the game while playing the game.
 * I would like to have the option to play again or finish the game after each game.

 ### Logic Flow
+!!!!!!
 PLACE HOLDER Document the work undertaken to plan this project’s logic through flow charts or diagrams